External Guiding Documents

 Pest Management Plans (PMP) outline an Integrated Pest Management approach for the control of invasive plants on provincial public land, and include prevention strategies, manual/mechanical treatment methods, biological and cultural control methods, and chemical control methods.
 There are 4 plans for BC, covering Southern Interior, Central & Northern BC, South Coastal, and South Coastal Mainland (the region that SSISC lies within).

-The Invasive Alien Plant Program (IAPP) is a BC-wide spatial, relational database that contains invasive plant site and survey data, treatment and monitoring data for the province of BC.
-The data in IAPP is entered by a wide variety of user groups including SSISC, on an ongoing basis.
+The data in InvasivesBC is entered by a wide variety of user groups including SSISC, on an ongoing basis.

-The SSISC maintains a more detailed internal geodatabase for both plant and animal survey, treatment and monitoring data.
-Site-scale invasive plant survey and treatment data from SSISC’s internal database is uploaded annually to IAPP, and available to the public via BC iMap, and as a downloadable shapefile through DataBC.
+SSISC maintains a more detailed internal geodatabase for both plant and animal observations, treatment records and monitoring data.
+Site-scale invasive plant survey and treatment data from SSISC’s internal database is uploaded regularly to InvasivesBC.

 The BC Government uses biocontrol agents to reduce invasive plant populations to ecologically and economically acceptable levels, and to prevent invasive plants from spreading into new areas.
 To find out more about biocontrol efforts in BC, you can read more here.